Department of Health and Social Care

 Minister of State (Department of Health and Social Care)

-To ask the Secretary of State for Health and Social Care, with reference to the oral contribution by the Minister for Care of 13 January 2025, Official Report, column 128, what assessment he has made of the potential merits of publishing a consultation on the distribution of hospice funding.
+To ask the Secretary of State for Health and Social Care, whether he has made an assessment of the potential merits of increasing funding for ADHD services.

 Stephen Kinnock